drpaneas/panosgeorgiadis_blog/content/post/openfaas.md

 The Watchdog is embedded in every container and this is the magic thing that allows the container to become serveless.
 It does all the work for you.

-The Prometheus unterpins the whole stack and collects statistics.
-With these statistics we can build customizable dashboard and and when a certain functions gets a lot of traffic, then it automatically autoscales using the Dockerswarm or Kubernetes API.
+The Prometheus underpins the whole stack and collects statistics.
+With these statistics we can build customizable dashboard and and when a certain functions gets a lot of traffic, then it automatically autoscales using the Docker Swarm or Kubernetes API.

 ## How to setup openFaaS in SUSE Containers as a Service Platform